eye-division/ray-lee/_projects/points-of-departure.md

 Description:

-*Points of Departure, a major commission from Brighton Festival, was scheduled to be open to the public for ten days at Shoreham Port.
+*Points of Departure, a major commission from Brighton Festival, was scheduled to be open to the public for ten days at Shoreham Port during May 2020.
 Due to the Covid-19 pandemic it has been rescheduled for next year.*

 *This is how it was described in the Brighton Festival brochure:*